Starlight Children's Foundation

-Starlight Children's Foundation is a nonprofit organization founded in 1982.
+The Starlight Children's Foundation is a nonprofit organization founded in 1982.
 Starlight's programs include providing hospital wear, games, and deliveries to hospitalized children.
 The programs are provided directly to children through Starlight's network of more than 700 children's hospitals and other community health partners throughout the world.
 Starlight's US operations are based in Los Angeles, California.
-Starlight also operates in Canada, the United Kingdom, Australia and possibly other countries, though their websites are unclear about their global operations.

 Programs

 The non-profit's programs aim to deliver happiness to seriously ill kids and include specially manufactured Starlight Nintendo Gaming Stations for hospital use, Disney Princess-themed hospital wear, and Starlight Radio Flyer Hero Wagons with an IV pole attachment.
 Real-life superhero Captain Starlight also entertains sick and ill kids in hospitals as well.

 History

 Starlight Children's Foundation was founded in 1982 by filmmaker Peter Samuelson and actress Emma Samms, who was inspired by her 8-year-old brother's death from aplastic anemia.
 Steven Spielberg serves as the organization's chairman Emeritus.
 Starlight's current CEO is Adam Garone.